Nicki Figgins Counselling

 Alfred Adler

 The Psychodynamic model of counselling underpins all of my work; established and proven, it focuses on problem resolution and developing personal insight.
-Outside of my professional qualifications, my ongoing education is vital in order to remain relevant and focused in my work with my clients.
-I undertake and record continuing professional development (CPD) in line with the BACP's requirements, examples of which include the following:

-If you are looking for a Counsellor in Fareham offering Counselling and Psychotherapy near Southampton, Portsmouth and surrounding areas, you are very welcome to contact me either by telephone or email to discuss your situation.
+If you are looking for a Counsellor in Fareham or Petersfield offering Counselling and Psychotherapy near Southampton, Portsmouth and surrounding areas, you are very welcome to contact me either by telephone or email to discuss your situation.

 Frequently Asked Questions